ClickHouse/ClickHouse/docs/en/sql-reference/statements/create/table.md

 #### GCD

-`GCD()` - Calculates GCD of all numbers, then it divides them by it.
+`GCD(bytes_size)` - Calculates GCD of all numbers, then it divides them by it.
 This codec is for data preparation and is not suitable for use without an additional codec.
-GCD-codec can be used with Integers(from 8 up to 256 bytes), Decimals and DateTime.
+GCD-codec can be used with Integers, Decimals and DateTime.
+Possible `bytes_size` values: 1, 2, 4, 8, 16, 32 the default value is `sizeof(type)` if equal to 1, 2, 4, 8, 16, or 32.
 A good use case would be to store timestamps or monetary values with high precision.

 #### FPC